pikkatech-eu/LoremPress/readme.md

 # LoremPress

 LoremPress is a minimal .NET library for generating synthetic book and article titles using lightweight grammar templates and curated vocabulary.
+I missed some features in the Bogus library and, after ChatGPT was unable to find a replacement, the decision was made to create something small and beatiful.
+I appreciate ChatGPT's assistance at the decision making as well as at coding.

 It is designed to be: